By: Whova Team | Last Updated: June 24, 2026

 Image credit to Cvent

-With a 4.3 out of 5 rating on G2 across more than 2,100 reviews, Cvent is one of the most trusted event management platforms on the market.
+With decades in the event management space, Cvent is a massive platform built to handle enterprise-level event coordination from sourcing to analytics.
+It is one of the most trusted event management platforms on the market.
 For large-scale conferences, it is hard to find a platform that matches the depth of what it offers: registration, venue sourcing, attendee engagement, and post-event analytics without needing to patch in a second tool.

 Features: